A prerequisite for the long-term success of our company is to identify opportunities and risks at an early stage and to exploit or manage them.

 All insights gained in the context of RMS, ICS and CMS reporting are included in the GRC reporting.
 It provides an overall view of the opportunity and risk situation of the group and an assessment of the effectiveness of the aforementioned management systems.
 The GRC report includes:

 - the assessment of the management of METRO AG regarding the effectiveness of the management systems,

 - the opportunity and risk profile of the group, and

 - the recommendations on risk steering measures and the optimisation of the governance approach.

 The Management Board regularly informs the Supervisory Board and the Audit Committee about issues relating to opportunities and risks.
 Twice a year, the Supervisory Board is provided with a written report on the organisation and focus of the RMS and ICS as well as the current opportunity and risk situation.

 In the event of sudden, serious risks to the net assets, financial position or earnings position, an ad hoc reporting system is used to ensure that the Management Board of METRO AG receives all necessary information directly and without delay.

 Monitoring and improvement of the RMS and ICS

-1 Unaudited with the exception of the adequacy and effectiveness statements in accordance with IDW PS 981 relating to the RMS.
-This statement by the Management Board is a disclosure required by GCGC 2022 and is not subject to the audit, as it is not part of the management report.
+1 This statement by the Management Board is an (unaudited) disclosure required by GCGC 2022 and is not subject to the audit, as it is not part of the management report.